aritzLizoain/CNN-Image-Segmentation/README.md

 give links to check more about layers, optimizers, etc.

+also take the information that I already have

 The **goal** of the project is to study machine learning techniques on detector images from Beyond Standard Model searches.

 The images represent energy deposits on CCDs.